gvlproject/gvl-website-markdown/learn.md

 [**WGS/exome GATK-based variant calling pipeline**](https://github.com/claresloggett/variant_calling_pipeline)

-*   This is a basic variant-calling and annotation pipeline developed at the Victorian Life Sciences Computation Initiative (VLSCI), University of Melbourne.
+*   This is a basic variant-calling and annotation pipeline developed at Melbourne Bioinformatics, University of Melbourne.
 *   It is based around BWA, GATK and ENSEMBL and was originally designed for human (or similar) data.
 *   The master branch is configured for WGS data; there is an exome branch configured for variant calling in exome data.
 *   To run the pipeline you will need Rubra: [https://github.com/bjpop/rubra](https://github.com/bjpop/rubra).
 Rubra uses the python Ruffus library: [http://www.ruffus.org.uk](http://www.ruffus.org.uk/).